 Process shots: simmer the pot covered and later uncovered; remove some of the mixture and blend to thicken the sauce.

-Is Red Beans And Rice Spicy?
+Is This Red Beans And Rice Recipe Spicy?

-It can be — it all depends on the ingredients you use.
+It can be, it all depends on the ingredients you use.
 The heat level really depends on the sausage used (usually the package will indicate the heat level).

 • For more heat, add in some cayenne pepper and/or hot sauce.
 Use a medium or spicy sausage